 - In Ensemble Stars!, this was enforced by the Absurdly Powerful Student Council during the war, as they scapegoated any other students they were unable to control (especially the 'five oddballs') and rewarded those who helped them.
 This created a massive power disparity as it was basically impossible for any idol unit not favored by the student council to achieve top ranks in competitions, impacting not only their popularity at school but their later career prospects.
 Those who were attacked by the student council banded together, and ultimately with their help, Trickstar was able to disrupt the system and massively curtail the student council's power.
 While during the War the atmosphere at school had been very hostile between different groups, this eased that tension hugely, and afterward, most characters are happy to make friends across old enemy lines.

-- Students in Fire Emblem: Three Houses are divided into the titular three houses depending upon their region of origin: the Black Eagles for the Adrestrian Empire, the Blue Lions for the Holy Kingdom of Faerghus, and the Golden Deer for the Leicester Alliance, with each house, specialising in certain weapons.
+- Students in Fire Emblem: Three Houses are divided into the titular three houses depending upon their region of origin: the Black Eagles for the Adrestrian Empire, the Blue Lions for the Holy Kingdom of Faerghus, and the Golden Deer for the Leicester Alliance, with each house, specialising in certain weapons; the DLC adds the Ashen Wolves, a semi-official house for homeless students.
 You can recruit students to your house if you meet their requirements or your Support Points are high enough.
 Once the Time Skip occurs, everyone (with some exceptions) is united under your chosen house (or the Church of Seiros depending on your route).

 - The Legend of Heroes: Trails of Cold Steel has Thors' Military Academy, a military academy in the empire of Erebonia that has been around for over 200 years, and has always had classes segregated based on social status.
 The plot involves the creation of Class VII, the first class in the academy's history to mix nobles and commoners.
 Besides Class VII, each year has five segregated classes, with three classes for commoners and two classes for nobles.
 The noble students tend to get a lot of perks that the commoners don't have access to, such as access to a salon, and summer vacation.